 6. Join chats and forums in your industry.

-Look for chats and forums that revolve around your industry, or the industry you want to work in.
+Look for chats and forums that revolve around your industry or the industry you want to work in.
 Joining online conversations will help you keep up-to-date on the industry.
 You will meet helpful contacts and showcase your expertise in your field.
 You may also want to network with other job seekers through weekly conversations like #jobhuntchat or #careerchat.
-Learning from each other can be a valuable resource to developing or refining your skills.
+Learning from each other can be a valuable resource for developing or refining your skills.
 This will also get you insider information that you might not otherwise have come across in your job search.